dachiefjustice/vm-vulnlab/README.md

 vagrant up --provision
 ```

+## Vulnerable Application Variables
+Read through [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml).
+This file:
+- Enables/disables each vulnerable application
+- Provides links to each vulnerable application's documentation
+- Lets you override which ports each vulnerable application uses

-## Launching Vulnerable Applications
+## Using Vulnerable Applications
 **Vulnerable applications are NOT automatically launched** for security reasons.
-To launch a vulnerable application:
+To use a vulnerable application:
 1. **Enable the application**: uncomment the relevant `use_app_name: true` line in [vars/vulnerable-app-config.yaml](vars/vulnerable-app-config.yaml) and save the file.
 This file also tells you what ports the application uses, and links to the application's documentation.
 Make a note of its port(s), and open the application's docs to learn about using it.
 The ports listed here override the ports mentioned in the project's documentation.
 2. **Deploy the application**: run `vagrant up --provision` to deploy the now-enabled application.
 This will create a directory for the application in the VM under `/home/vagrant/app-name` and prepare the application to be launched.
 3. **Launch the application**: